michielbdejong/snickers/README.md

 Now run `node config.js` to generate `config.json`, which Snicker will load in once every minute.

 To add a domain, it's not necessary to restart snickers.
-Just add it in config.js, run `node config`, and within the next 60 seconds, snickers will have picked it up and started the deploy.
+Just make sure it exists on the backup servers, add it in config.js, run `node config`, and within the next 60 seconds, snickers will have picked it up and started the deploy.

 By default, a LetsEncrypt cert will be used.
-To install a different TLS certificate (for instance from StartSSL), concatenate the public cert into `/etc/letsencrypt/<example.com>/cert.pem` and the private key into `/etc/letsencrypt/<example.com>/key.pem` (I will add support for chain certs soon).
+To install a different TLS certificate (for instance from StartSSL), concatenate the public cert into `/etc/letsencrypt/<example.com>/cert.pem`, the private key into `/etc/letsencrypt/<example.com>/key.pem`, and the chain cert (if any) into `/etc/letsencrypt/<example.com>/ca.pem`.
+Snickers will scan this folder every 10 minutes, and start using the new cert when it finds it.

+It's probably a good idea to save your config.js and/or config.json to a private git repo, and if you use StartSSL or other hand-registered certs, you may want to do the same with /etc/letsencrypt.

+Snickers distinguishes between the following states of a domain:

+* Fresh: exists only in the config and on the backup servers
+* Checked out: repo has been checked out locally but is still empty
+* Installed: repo has been checked out locally and contains data

+and the following states of a container:

+* Built: the image for it exists
+* Created: the container for it exists
+* Started: the container is started
+* Launched: where needed the data from the repo is loaded into the non-mounted parts of the container (db loaded from dump, etc)

+If you migrate a domain from one server to another (by updating the config of the receiving server and pointing DNS), then it will be in fresh state until the first http request for it comes in, and then it will automatically bring the domain to checked-out state, then the container to started state, then since it detects that data is already there, it will go right ahead and launch the application.

+If you remove a stopped container with `docker rm` then it will be created, started, and launched again when a new hit comes in.

+If you add a new domain, then it will install the application on first run (after starting the container, but before launching the application).